mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 *Note: Ubuntu Xenial users will have to upgrade the Python interpreter and Python dependencies listed in the [Install wiki][iw] from version 3.5 to 3.6 before proceeding.
-This can be done by adding the Bionic repository to 'sources.list' and installing the relevant packages with '-t bionic'*
+This can be done by adding the Bionic repository to 'sources.list' and reinstalling the relevant packages with '-t bionic'*

 	$ sudo -H pip3 install wheel future pysha3 PyYAML py_ecc rlp